graphenestandards/raman/README.md

 ##Usage
-The jupyter notebook can be used to fit local data.
+The jupyter notebook can be used to fit local graphene Raman data.
 The version number of the repository gives the version of the used evaluation standard after the following convention:

 vX.Y means:
-* standard version X
+* evaluation standard version X
 * with technical update Y, which did not affect the results of the evaluation

 This means evalutation numbers v1.3 and v1.4 would still be comparable but v1.3 and v2.0 not.